UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-dependent-pair-types.lagda.md

-# Descent data for dependent pair types over the circle
+# Descent data for families of dependent pair types over the circle

 ```agda
 module synthetic-homotopy-theory.descent-circle-dependent-pair-types where